Link Roundups: Learn How to Get Quality Links Using Them

 • Link roundup posts can be effective for acquiring links

-• Expert roundup posts can be effective for acquiring links, social shares, and connecting with experts within your niche.
+• Expert roundup posts can be effective for acquiring links, social shares, guest post opportunities and connecting with experts within your niche.

 Nothing can stop you from using both as part of your strategy.